Bit-Z Token (BZ) Price Hits $0.21

 Buying and Selling Bit-Z Token

-It is usually not possible to buy alternative cryptocurrencies such as Bit-Z Token directly using U.S. dollars.
-Investors seeking to trade Bit-Z Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bit-Z Token using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Bit-Z Token directly using US dollars.
+Investors seeking to acquire Bit-Z Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bit-Z Token using one of the exchanges listed above.

 Receive News & Updates for Bit-Z Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bit-Z Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.